QuadSpinner/Gaea-Docs/source/Guide/02-Graph/2-Toolbox.md

 ![](/images/ui/search-nodes.webp){.ui .image .medium}

-The Search feature will present itself when you press `Tab` when the Graph surface is focused, or if you start typing while the context menu for the Graph is open.
-Search also shows up when you drag a connection from a port, drop it in empty space, and then start typing when the node creation menu appears.
+The Search feature will present itself when you press `Tab` when the Graph surface is focused, or if you start typing while the Context menu for the Graph is open.
+Search also shows up when you drag a connection from a port, drop it in empty space, and then start typing when the node Creation menu appears.

 By default, it shows the last few nodes that were used.
 If you start typing, it will give you a list of nodes that match your search.